tjefferson401/tweet-from-tag/README.md

 # tweet-from-tag
 Generate a tweet from a list of hashtags.
-My submission for the useless AI app revolution.

 # to set up
 1. Add a file: `tweet-from-tag/hash/Secrets.plist`